THE TAMIM MODEL

 Individualized, Child Centered Focus

-Learner-centered education begins with a set of beliefs about each learner: We believe that each learner is unique, has unbounded potential, and an innate desire to learn.
+Learner-centered education begins with a set of beliefs about each learner: We believe that each learner is unique and has limitless potential and an innate desire to learn.
 Our educators facilitate this by guiding every student to establish and work toward a set of personalized goals.
 Every day, each child’s potential is fostered and nourished.

-Our whole-child approach assures significant amounts of time and attention are dedicated to more than just academics.
-Our schools prioritize long term social-emotional and spiritual health in order to fulfill our mission of developing kindness, self-efficacy and purpose in each student.
+Our whole-child approach ensures significant amounts of time and attention are dedicated to more than just academics.
+Our schools prioritize long-term social-emotional and spiritual health in order to fulfill our mission of developing kindness, self-efficacy and purpose in each student.

 This gives our students the skills and confidence they need to succeed in the world—and make a difference in their own unique ways.